Livingston, Guatemala: Afro culture on the Caribbean

 Garifuna culture is accessible to tourists.
 Several community-based organizations are trying to encourage tourists to come to Livingston (La Buga, in Garifuna) to diversify the local economy beyond fishing, plantation work, and remittances from the US.
 The place has a lot to offer.

 A different kind of cooking class takes place at Buga Mama, a restaurant with a spacious bay-side deck.
-The restaurant is run as a school for young people from nearby q’eqchi maya communities and all proceeds go to this end.
-Estimates of the number of q’eqchí speakers in Guatemala range from 500,000 to over a million, spread primarily over the northern provinces of Alta y Baja Verapaz, Petén, Izabal, and El Quiché.
-As a small elite continues to consolidate its grip on Guatemala’s best land in these provinces to raise monocrop plantations, q’eqchí communities are suffering.
-At Buga Mama, the waiters, chefs, and hosts are students whose practice there will help them pursue well-paying jobs in the tourism and hospitality industries.
-Despite a new crop of students every two weeks, Buga Mama is known for its exceptional cuisine.
+The restaurant is run as a vocational school for young people from nearby q’eqchi’ maya communities and all proceeds go to this end.
+Estimates of the number of q’eqchi’ speakers in Guatemala range from 500,000 to over a million, spread primarily over the northern provinces of Alta y Baja Verapaz, Petén, Izabal, and Quiché.
+As Guatemala’s small elite continues to consolidate its grip on the best land in these provinces to expand its export crop plantations, q’eqchi’ communities are suffering.
+At Buga Mama, the hosts, waiters, and chefs, are students whose practice there will help them pursue decent jobs in tourism or hospitality.
+Despite a new crop of students every two weeks, Buga Mama is known for its high-quality cuisine.
 The author of my exquisitely balanced yellow coconut curry was a 17-year-old girl with serious skills.

 For lodging, Livingston offers colorful hostels, a sprawling, eccentric Moorish-style hotel, and small beach-front hotels on plastic-free beaches, all very affordable.
 Unfortunately, Livingston’s beaches aren’t what they used to be.
 Locals explain that sea level rise has cropped them to a fraction of their former length.